clangguth/autower/README-DEVELOPERS.txt

 STEP 7: SET UP THE DEBUGGER (optional)
 ======================================
+*UPDATE* The installation step might be optional by now, as gdb seems to be installed by default.
+Just try it :-)

 Download GDB and a required dependency from http://sourceforge.net/projects/mingw/files/ download latest gdb-*-mingw32-bin.tar.gz (under "GNU Source-level debugger") download latest libexpat-*-mingw32-dll-1.tar.gz (under "MinGW expat")